samtools/hts-specs/ga4gh-retrieval.md

 `urls`
 _array of objects_
 </td><td>
-an array providing URLs from which raw data can be retrieved.
+An array providing URLs from which raw data can be retrieved.
 The client must retrieve binary data blocks from each of these URLs and concatenate them to obtain the complete response in the requested format.

 Each element of the array is a JSON object with the following fields: